Information for Radiation Oncology Fellows

 - sending all forms to the CMPA using as much information as possible – outstanding details including CPSO number and contact information, as well as payment can be completed once in Canada.

-Membership of the CMPA is expensive and the fees are published on their website (currently almost $2,500 CAD for 2010).
+Membership of the CMPA is expensive and the fees are published on their website (currently $2,748 CAD for 2019).

 Postgraduate Medical Education Office (PGME) & University of Toronto